SilasReinagel/silasreinagel.github.io/static/liberation/C5_remove_obstacles.md

 - What would happen if you DIDN'T have permission?
 - How can you FREE UP some time?
 - What would you need to LEARN to do it?
-- Which kind of people WOULD join you?
+- What kind of people WOULD join you?
 - How much money do you ACTUALLY need?
-- Could you change your PERSONALITY a little bit, so that it fits you?
+- Could you change your PERSONALITY a little bit so that it fits you?
-- Does it matter if they approve of it, if it what you REALLY WANT?
+- Does it matter if they approve of it if it's what you REALLY WANT?

 ----

 ### Liberation Exercise:

 Set aside 10 minutes to meditate and reflect.
-1. Pick 1 thing that you desire right now, that you can't pick
+1. Pick 1 thing that you desire right now that you can't pick.
-2. Converse with yourself and discover the real reasons that prevent you from having what you desire
+2. Converse with yourself and discover the real reasons that prevent you from having what you desire.
-3. Consider if there are any clever shortcuts to getting what you desire with minimal effort
+3. Consider if there are any clever shortcuts to getting what you desire with minimal effort.
-4. Look at those insights, and pick 1 action plan for going after what you desire
+4. Look at those insights and pick 1 action plan for going after what you desire.

 In the next week
-5. Take 1 step each day to bring yourself closer to getting what you desire
+5. Take 1 step each day to bring yourself closer to getting what you desire.

 ## Cultivate the HABIT of taking a realistic and practical look at the obstacles between you and what you DESIRE